Lorna Romero-Tangara, President & Executive Director, is a seasoned executive with more than 30 years of work experience in the non-profit field.

-As the past Deputy Executive Director and Executive Director of Catholic Charities Straight & Narrow in Paterson, NJ from 1994-2005, she doubled the agency’s operating income from $8 million dollars to more than $17 million dollars and increased staff from about 120 to more than 300, serving clients in more than 20 programs in 3 counties in NJ.
+As the past Deputy Executive Director and Executive Director of Catholic Charities Straight & Narrow, Inc. in Paterson, NJ from 1994-2005, she doubled the agency’s operating income from $8 million dollars to more than $17 million dollars and increased staff from about 120 to more than 300, serving clients in more than 20 programs in 3 counties in NJ.
 Straight & Narrow is the oldest and the largest residential drug and alcohol treatment facility in the State of NJ and operates a 20-bed Detox Hospital.
-Lorna was responsible in diversifying the Straight & Narrow business model by developing several programs that complemented the chemical dependency treatment model.
-She was also responsible in completing a $6.1 million 50-supportive housing units for Persons with AIDS with a rental subsidy of $3.4 million for 10 years.
+Lorna was responsible for diversifying the Straight & Narrow business model by developing several programs that complemented the chemical dependency treatment model.
+She was also responsible for building and completing a $6.1 million 50-supportive housing units for Persons with AIDS with a rental subsidy of $3.4 million for 10 years.
 It is the largest in the State of NJ and continues to this day to stabilize the lives of those who are homeless and have HIV/AIDS.
-The supportive services on site have successfully delayed the onset of early institutionalization for those who have HIV/AIDS saving our taxpayers thousands of dollars annually.
+The supportive services on-site have successfully delayed the onset of early institutionalization for those who have HIV/AIDS saving our taxpayers thousands of dollars annually.